-During 2007, H2M and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 100 percent of H2M's nonradiological tests to be in the acceptable range and 95.4 percent of GEL's nonradiological tests to be in the acceptable range.
+In 2008, H2M and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 97.9 percent of H2M's nonradiological tests to be in the Acceptable range and 90.1 percent of GEL's nonradiological tests to be in the Acceptable range.
 TA, which is certified through the National Environmental Laboratory Accreditation Conference (NELAC), was not required to participate in ELAP evaluations.

 H2M, TA, and GEL voluntarily participated in the ERA water supply and water pollution studies, although this evaluation is not required for New York State certification.
-ERA found that 100 percent of H2M's tests were in the acceptable range and 96 percent of TA's tests were in the acceptable range, as were 97 percent of GEL's tests.
+ERA found that 100 percent of H2M's tests were in the Acceptable range and 98.5 percent of TA's tests were in the Acceptable range, as were 94.4 percent of GEL's tests.

-TA and GEL also voluntarily participated in MAPEP evaluations.
-These evaluations showed that 98.0 percent of TA's nonradiological tests were in the acceptable range and 99.4 percent of GEL's nonradiological tests were in the acceptable range.
+TA and GEL also voluntarily participated in MAPEP nonradiological evaluations, which showed that 96.5 percent of TA's tests were in the Acceptable range and 95.94 percent of GEL's were in the Acceptable range.